The best way to learn about the Mount St. Mary experience is from our girls.

 Dr. Kathryn McCarthy Mullooly, M.D. ’98

 Orthopedic Spine Surgeon, Arkansas Specialty Orthopedics

-“I work in a field where only 10% are women ― even less women in spine surgery.
+“I work in a field where only 10 percent are women ― even less women in spine surgery.
 The foundation of what I received from Mount St. Mary has followed me through all these years and has served me well.
 The empowerment of Catherine McAuley has found itself deeply rooted in my life despite even the moments of greatest self-doubt.
 I find such pride in being a part of this legacy and hope someday to share the joy of my own daughter graduating from MSM.”